seanpm2001/seanpm2001/OldVersions/English/1/README.txt

 | <img alt="uOffice placeholder logo failed to load.
 Click/tap here to attempt to view it" src="/Graphics/uOffice/Logo/Placeholder/OpenOfficeIcon1.png" width="150" height="150" align="left" style="margin-right: 30px"> | **uOffice** _An office suite that aims to push the limits of computing._ |
 |---|---|

-<details> <!-- End of logo section for major project section: uOffice/uSuite !-->
+</details> <!-- End of logo section for major project section: uOffice/uSuite !-->

 ---